richardgourley/bookdatabaseapplication/README.md

 1. Start with the .HTACCESS file.
 See the line that starts with index.php?controller=.....
 This file makes sure that all requests (in the browser) direct to our index.php file.
-Every browser request can have one or two parameters eg localhost/books or localhost/books/add.
+This file sets request from the browser to have 1 or 2 parameters eg localhost/books or localhost/books/add.
+2. Next, copy the CONFIG.php file that sets the database and app root constants.
-2. Next, copy the INDEX.php and CONFIG files.
+3. Next, copy the INDEX.php file but delete the required files.
+Add files to INDEX.php as you create them.
-3. Next, copy and play around with BOOTSTRAP file in the classes folder.
-From index.php, the bootstrap class creates the necessary controller.
+4. Next, copy the BOOTSTRAP.php file in the classes folder.
-4. Then create the CONTROLLER and MODEL files in the classes folder.
-They contain abstract classes from where our models and controllers inherit from.
+Enter different requests in the browser and follow what is happening.
+4. Create the base CONTROLLER.php class.
 5. MORE TO FOLLOW.